theriaubenoit-ops/aNA-ai/docs/philosophy.md

    **aNA** is an open-research initiative.
 We believe that diverse perspectives are essential to understanding and refining this architecture.
 We invite contribution not as mere labor, but as a collective engagement in the accuracy of this cognitive simulation.

 7. **Natural Erasure & Transformation:**
-   Based on _Lavoisier’s principle_, information that loses relevance is naturally _"pruned"_ or transformed, preventing the accumulation of digital noise.
+   Based on _Lavoisier’s principle_, information that loses relevance is naturally _"pruned"_ or transformed, preventing the accumulation of _digital noise_.

 8. **Synaptic Gating: _AMPA_ vs. _NMDA_ Logic**
    Our architecture distinguishes between functional transmission _(AMPA)_ and structural consolidation _(NMDA)_.